SUSTech-STA326/STA326_Assignment3/README.md

 ## Evaluation

 After training, the models' performance can be evaluated by comparing HR@10 and NDCG@10 metrics.
-Additionally, you can reproduce the ablation study for the MLP model with different layers to observe the impact on performance.
+Additionally, you can reproduce the ablation study for the MLP model zg

 ## Submission